Open Data Hub logo

 • The SettingsNotebook images dashboard navigation menu option is enabled, as described in Creating a custom image from a default Open Data Hub image.

 • If you want to associate an accelerator with the custom image that you want to import, you know the accelerator’s identifier - the unique string that identifies the hardware accelerator.
+You must also have enabled GPU support.
+This includes installing the Node Feature Discovery and NVIDIA GPU Operators.
+For more information, see NVIDIA GPU Operator on Red Hat OpenShift Container Platform in the NVIDIA documentation.

 Procedure